Topromm/Sentence-Builder/README.md

 # Sentence-Builder

-A lightweight sentence building game written for Discord using Python!

-## What does it do?
 Sentence Builder is used for collaborative sentence writing in a designated chat/channel.
 The Bot has several features to help ensure that the sentences are written correctly and to prevent spamming.

 How it all works: